Trump lawyer Michael Cohen drops lawsuit against BuzzFeed over Steele dossier

 Breaking News Emails

-Michael Cohen, the embattled lawyer for President Donald Trump, has dropped his lawsuit against BuzzFeed over the media organization's publication of a dossier that contained lurid allegations about the president.
+Michael Cohen, the embattled lawyer for President Donald Trump, has dropped a pair of lawsuits against BuzzFeed and the research firm Fusion GPS over the preparation and publication of a dossier that contained lurid allegations about the president.

-Cohen's travel has been of particular interest, as the Steele dossier alleges Cohen met with Russian officials in a country in the European Union — which was later reported as having been Prague.
-Cohen has denied the meeting ever took place and offered his passport as proof that he has never been to Prague.
+Cohen's travel has been of particular interest, as the Steele dossier alleges Cohen met with Russian officials in a country in the European Union — which was later reported to have been the Czech Republic.
+Cohen has denied the meeting ever took place and offered his passport as proof he has never been to Prague.

-Cohen filed the lawsuit in January in New York, claiming that the "entirely and totally false" allegations in the Dossier had damaged his reputation.
+Cohen filed the Buzzfeed lawsuit in January in New York, claiming that the "entirely and totally false" allegations in the dossier had damaged his reputation.

 Matt Mittenthal, director of communications for BuzzFeed News, said in a statement that the lawsuit never had merit.